womengineersday/jekyllshirts/detailsrules.md

 -   You must ensure they aren't breaking anyone's copyright or trademark
 -   Designs that defame a group will be rejected
 -   Designs that do not comply with the guidelines will be rejected
--   Disclaimer that we reserve the right to reject any design for any reason
+-   We reserve the right to reject any design for any reason

 ###Voting